 Situated in an alpine meadow, Bismarck Lake is the perfect location to observe both the altering autumn setting and the wildlife that is attracted by the lake.
 This remarkable “lake” exhibits pond-like features, acquiring shallow waters enclosed by marshes.
 As a resource for wildlife in the surrounding forests, visitors should expect to see some wildlife activity.
-Although rated at moderate difficulty, this trail gives hikers the option of a two mile roundtrip trail or an elongated seven mile roundtrip trail leading to Snowbowl Road.
+This is a difficult 17 mile trail and primarily used for nature trips, birding and mountain biking.

 The Flagstaff Festival of Science is a FREE 10-day event with field trips, guided hikes, star parties, open houses, hands-on exhibits, presentations and archaeological excavations

 Cornucopia Fall Festival

 September 28 - 10:00 am - 8:00 pm

 September 29 - 10:00 am - 6:00 pm

 Cornucopia is a community wide celebration of fall, the turning of the leaves and PUMPKINS!
 The event is held at Thorpe Park softball complex.

 The three-day event offers discussions, telescope observing, night sky orientations, workshops (fee required), fascinating presentations about the stars and night skies and much more all in the First International Dark-Sky City.
 Event locations vary, viewing events are at Buffalo Park.

 11:00 am - 8:00 pm